Faith, Family, Ducks… and Jesus Politics

 One of seven children born to Merritt and James Robertson, Phil Robertson’s story began on April 24, 1946, in Vivian, Louisiana.
 To suggest the Robertsons were poor is something of an understatement.
 By any American standard, perhaps worldly, the Robertsons were mired in poverty.
 Recently I had the good fortune of spending quality time talking to Phil, and he recounted his upbringing quite vividly.

 Phil’s tone remained matter of fact, yet pleasant, as he continued to reminisce.
 “It was the 1950s, but you know it was like the 1850s, but we really didn’t know any better.
 We grew up poor, poor, poor but we were happy, happy, happy.
 We never heard the word poor.
 It was just living life for us.”
 Phil paused for a second, then continued, “We lived off the land.
-We had a milk cow, and my mother churned our milk.
-We grew our own vegetables, killed a couple of hogs every year, and ate a lot of squirrels and ducks.
-We were raised with discipline and living off what the Almighty provided.
+We had a milk cow, grew our own vegetables, killed a couple of hogs every year, and ate a lot of squirrels and ducks.
+I was raised with discipline and living off what the Almighty provided.
 I’ve raised my sons the same way.”

 Many celebrities talk about remembering their roots while simultaneously demonstrating how disconnected they really are with red-blooded Americans.
 Considering Phil’s Duck Commander and Duck Dynasty success, he could have been, perhaps to some extent should have been, but he never was.
 From accounts of those who know him, and clear in my conversation with Phil, he’s not just in touch, he’s never vacated his roots-of-his-raising place.
 His rough hands and ridiculously calloused feet speak volumes for heavy toil and a life well lived, for the most part, off the grid—honestly, the life he set out to live early in “new” life.